Qisas: History

+Qisas was a practice used as a resolution tool in inter-tribal conflicts in pre-Islamic Arabian society.
 The basis of this practice was that a member of the tribe to which the murderer belonged was handed over to the victim's family for execution, equivalent to the social status of the murdered person.
-The condition of social equivalence meant the execution of a member of the murderer's tribe who was equivalent to the murdered, in that the murdered person was male or female, slave or free, elite or commoner.
-For example, only one slave could be killed for a slave, and a woman for a woman.
-On this pre-Islamic understanding added a debate about whether a Muslim can be executed for a non-Muslim during the Islamic period.
+The condition of social equivalence meant the execution of a member of the murderer's tribe who was equivalent to the murdered, in that the murdered person was male or female, slave or free, elite or common.
+For example, only one slave can be killed for a slave, and a woman can be killed for a woman.
+To this pre-islamic understanding the discussion of whether a Muslim could be executed for a non-Muslim was added in Islamic period.

-The main verse for implementation in Islam is Al Baqara; 178 verse;